sunfounder/arduino_starter_kit/docs/source/11_conditional_led_control.rst

 **Printing Potentiometer Values**

-3. To turn your pseudocode into a working sketch, open the Arduino IDE, go to the “File” menu, and select “New Sketch” to begin a new project.
-Ensure no other sketch windows are open.
+3. To turn your pseudocode into a working sketch, open the Arduino IDE and start a new project by selecting “New Sketch” from the “File” menu.
-4. Save your new sketch by selecting “Save” from the “File” menu or pressing ``Ctrl + S``.
-Store it in the default Arduino Sketchbook location under the name ``Lesson11_LED_Array`` and click "Save".
+4. Save your sketch as ``Lesson11_LED_Array`` using ``Ctrl + S`` or by clicking “Save”.

 5. Similar to previous lessons, create a variable before the ``void setup()`` to store the potentiometer value, and remember to annotate your code to match its functionality.